Joe-Kerr/VueContextMenu/readme.md

 ### 1.0.4
 - Fixed: v-contextmenu directive blocked @click.right directive on the same tag/component (issue #2)
+- Fixed: .gitignore not in the file list of the build script
+- Changed: made live demo *prettier*
+- Changed: some refactoring

 ### 1.0.3
 - Added: live demo with github pages